abdulmoeeddev/Practice/README.md

 # Practice
-this repo is made only for practice
+This repo is made only for practice
+Author_ Abdul Moeed Khan